danbatiste/dictionary_generator/README.md

 # dictionary_generator
 Generates a dictionary by scraping from Wordnik.
 Made in a short amount of time for fun, not for use in production.

+## How it works
+Starts with the seed word.
+Gets the definition of the seed word.
+Stores the definition.
+Selects the first word in the definition.
+Repeats the process with this new word.

 ## Usage:
 \>>> import dictionary_generator